How our family businesses solicitors can help you

-Like many law firms we offer expert advice on areas such as buying and selling businesses or companies, or estate planning and trusts.
+Like many law firms we offer expert advice on areas such as buying and selling businesses or companies, or trusts and estate planning.
 Unlike most other law firms, our specialist solicitors are aware of the need to ensure this advice is not delivered in isolation from wider personal, commercial and legal concerns.

 This is particularly relevant for family businesses.
-A well drafted shareholders’ agreement providing for the transfer of shares on death may in fact cause, rather than avoid, disputes if the wills of relevant shareholders contain contradictory instructions for executors.
+A well drafted shareholder, partnership and joint venture agreements providing for the transfer of shares on death may in fact cause, rather than avoid, disputes if the wills of relevant shareholders contain contradictory instructions for executors.

-We prepare shareholders’ agreements and articles of association to regulate management and ownership arrangements within family businesses, particularly in relation to the transfer of shares and protecting the family business from external ‘threats’ such as death, bankruptcy or divorce or separation of significant shareholders.
+We prepare shareholders’ agreements and articles of association to regulate management and ownership arrangements within family businesses, particularly in relation to the transfer of shares and protecting the family business from external ‘threats’ such as death, bankruptcy or ending relationships of significant shareholders.